MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

 #### View the Structure of the Page by Using the F12 Developer Tools

 1. On the **Debug** menu, click **Start Without Debugging**.
-2. In Internet Explorer, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.
+2. In Microsoft Edge, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.
 3. Press F12.
 4. In the **F12** window, click the **HTML** tab.
 5. Expand the **&lt;html&gt;** element.